1.0 Introduction

 Select All Connections from the connection switcher to view PQC data across all connections in your Fortanix Key Insight account.
 The dashboard will display consolidated PQC readiness information for every onboarded connection.

-Figure 2: Access All Connections overview
+Figure 3: Access All Connections overview

-The All Connections PQC Central overview page provides a summary of PQC-vulnerable and PQC-safe keys, services, and resources across all connections, as outlined in the following sections:
+The All Connections PQC Central overview page provides a summary of PQC-vulnerable and PQC-safe keys, certificates, services, and resources across all connections, as outlined in the following sections:

-6.1 Post Quantum Readiness
+4.1 Post Quantum Readiness

 This section provides a summary of all vulnerability parameters and displays the counts for the following: